An intensive study of James Joyce’s 'Ulysses' inquiring into selected aspects of Modernism.

 - Teaching Arrangements

 - The seminar programme is designed to give you the opportunity to study at least 13 of the 18 episodes of Ulysses in depth and to stimulate you to think about aspects of modernism while thoroughly enjoying one of the great comic novels of the 20th century.
-This paper can be taken at either the 200- or the 300-level as it is taught in conjunction with ENGL 340.
+This paper can be taken at either the 200- or the 300-level as this paper is taught in conjunction with ENGL 240.

 - Graduate Attributes Emphasised